 The scopes on the Setup screen in Scratch Live display the input signal as a phase diagram.
 The key factors to look at on the scope display are crisp clean lines, round shape, and the tracking percentage in the lower right corner.

 Start both turntables or CD players.
-You will see green rings appear in the scope view as shown.
+You will see green rings appear in the scope view, as shown above.

-The inner ring should be as close to circular as possible.
+For optimal performance the inner ring should be as close to circular as possible.
 Use the scope zoom slider (1x to 16x) to zoom in or out as necessary.
-Use the scope L/R Balance and P/A Balance controls to adjust the shape of the inner ring.
+Use the scope L/R balance and P/A balance controls to adjust the shape of the inner ring.